 How much are condo fees?
 Are they higher than standard HOA fees?

 The downside of outsourcing building maintenance?
 What you save in time, you spend in money.

 Condos charge association fees outside of monthly mortgage payments.
 As a condo owner, you’re part of a community — think of the fees as membership dues.
 Ballpark, they can run from $100 to $1,000 a month.

-- You pay extra if other community members don’t pay their dues.
+Another important thing to keep in mind about condo association fees: You pay extra if other community members don’t pay their dues.
 To avoid subsidizing delinquent neighbors, find out how many condos the association manages, and how many residents pay on time.
 If at least 97% of residents are current with payments, that’s good news for your investment.
 And more condos mean more owners shouldering their share.